Phased Plan for Resumption of Services at PUL

 - Workflows for materials selected by patrons from the open stacks during appointments or special hours will be developed.
 Isolation strategies for materials will be developed and enforced.

 - Distancing and other safety protocols will continue to be enforced through signage and other means.
 Masks must be worn at all times.
 Gloves must be worn when handling books and equipment.

 - Installation of protective shields at all service points.

-- Library facilities will gradually reopen with some areas available for study and other uses, subject to the removal of seating, while others remain unavailable because physical distancing cannot be assured.
+- Library facilities will gradually reopen with some areas available for study and research to limited numbers of faculty and students only, subject to the removal of seating, while others remain unavailable because physical distancing cannot be assured.

 - Limited opening hours are available.

 - All other services remain remote.

 PHASE 4: (Aligns with Stage 3 of the New Jersey Reopening Plan.)

 Return to semi-normal Library operations and increased on-site services with significant safeguarding